 Course Map and Rules

 Traffic on the park is maintained throughout the race, so be aware of possible hazards.
-For most of the front loop of the park (1 – 6.6 and 13 – 19.7 miles), runners are in the left lane, traffic in the right lane.
+For most of the race, runners are in the left lane, traffic in the right lane.
 At the few intersections where runners must cross traffic, road marshals will be present.
 Please follow their instructions.

 There are 14 restrooms along the course - basically all of the buildings you will pass have or are restrooms.
 There will also be Porta-Johns placed at key locations along the left hand side of the course.
 Remember that there are more than 350 volunteers out there on race day to ensure that you have a great race.
 We couldn’t do it without them.
 Please be courteous.